What It Takes

 our admissions team takes a personalized approach to each applicant's career interests and qualifications

-If you have a strong background in mathematics and statistics, and have facility in programming, MSCF could be your path to a highly rewarding career in quantitative finance.
-We are seeking candidates who possess:
+If you have a strong background in mathematics and statistics with a facility in programming, MSCF could be your path to a highly rewarding career in quantitative finance.

 - Calculus I and II